Saturday, December 21, 2024

 Pronouns and Honorifics

-Parties and counsel may advise Judge Armistead of their pronouns and honorifics (e.g., Mr., Ms., Mx., Dr.).
-People appearing before Judge Armistead may provide their pronouns and honorifics in writing or orally when appearing for conferences, hearings, or trials.
-Parties and counsel are instructed to address each other in all written documents and court proceedings by those previously identified pronouns and honorifics.
+Parties and counsel may let Judge Armistead know of their pronouns and honorifics (e.g., Mr., Ms., Mx., Dr.).
+People appearing before Judge Armistead may, if they wish, provide their pronouns and honorifics in writing or orally when appearing for conferences, hearings, or trials.

 Rule 16 Conferences

 Judge Armistead sets Rule 16 scheduling conferences after all defendants have answered or appeared.
 Local Rules 16-2(b) and 26-1 require counsel to confer prior to the conference.
 Before the conference, the parties must submit their formal joint Rule 26(f) Report and Discovery Plan.
 The parties’ Rule 26(f) Report and Discovery Plan may be filed in the docket or emailed to Judge Armistead’s Courtroom Deputy.
 At the conference, the parties should be prepared to discuss the status of the case, relevant dates and deadlines, and any other significant issues.
 The parties are encouraged to consider consenting to magistrate judge jurisdiction, particularly if a firm trial date is desired.
-Magistrate Judge Consent forms may be found here.
+See the Consent to Jurisdiction by a U.S. Magistrate Judge form.

 Discovery Issues